ConsenSys/Bounties/README.md

 # ConsenSysGrants-Challenges
-ConsenSys Grants Challenges for Gitcoin 'Road to DeVcon' Virtual Hack

 This is a repo for ConsenSys Grants challenges in collaboration with Gitcoin's Virtual Hacks.

-Learn more about ConsenSys grants at grants.consensys.net
+Learn more about ConsenSys grants at https://grants.consensys.net

 [Last update: 22 september 2019]